RedHatInsights/insights-runtimes-frontend/README.md

 #### In insights-inventory-frontend

+This script uses Prism to run a mock server using an `openapi.json` found in insights-host-inventory ([link](https://raw.githubusercontent.com/RedHatInsights/insights-host-inventory/master/swagger/openapi.json)).
+Unless you already have insights-enabled systems assigned to your account, this step is necessary to view the Inventory pages.

-Similar to the previous section, you'll want to run the mock host-inventory server, and run the frontend on some specified port.
-The only difference here is that because you'll be running `insights-chrome` as the host application, you also need to copy the custom proxy from the `insights-inventory-frontend` webpack config into the one found in `insights-chrome`.
+Because you'll be running `insights-chrome` as the host application, you also need to copy the custom proxy from the `insights-inventory-frontend` webpack config into the one found in `insights-chrome`.

 ```bash
 npm run mock-server
 ```

+--

+This command runs the insights inventory frontend on a specified port without a proxy.
+This allows it to be picked up by other local frontends using the `LOCAL_APPS` env variable.
 ```bash
 npm run start -- --port=8003
 ```

 #### In insights-runtimes-frontend (this project)

-In this case, because we're using `insights-chrome` as the host we will run this project like we do the inventory frontend.
-And similarly, you'll need to copy the custom proxy from this webpack config into the one found in `insights-chrome`.
+This script uses `json-server` to host the content provided in `mock/instances.json` as if it were running on a server.
+The content in `instances.json` was extracted from a verification check in the insights-runtimes-inventory integration tests, so this is test data the repo uses to make sure everything is okay.

+Note: In our `dev.webpack.config.js` there is a custom proxy that routes traffic from the actual instances endpoint towards our local mocked json-server, and this customProxy will be required in the webpack config of whatever frontend application you choose to be the host application (insights-chrome in this case).

 ```bash
 npm run mock-instances
 ```

+Run insights-runtimes-frontend without a proxy on a specified port, 8004 in this case.
 ```bash
 npm run start -- --port=8004
 ```